Overview of the Examples

 - Turbulence can cause unexpected changes in lift, potentially leading to stalls; maintain a safe speed for the conditions.

-- Microbursts cause sudden and severe downdrafts, leading to rapid loss of altitude and control; avoid areas with potential for microbursts and be prepared for sudden changes in performance.
+- Microbursts produce sudden, severe downdrafts, leading to rapid loss of altitude and control; avoid areas with a potential for microbursts and be prepared for sudden changes in performance.

 Lack of Familiarity with Airspeed Limitations and the Airspeed Indicator

-- Misunderstanding factors affecting stall speeds, such as weight, bank angle, and CG location, can lead to inadvertent stalls due to incorrect assumptions about stall speeds; understand the factors affecting stall speeds and use angle of attack indicators if available.
+- Misunderstanding factors affecting stall speeds, such as weight, bank angle, and CG location, can lead to inadvertent stalls due to incorrect assumptions about stall speeds; understand the factors affecting stall speeds and use AOA indicators if available.

-- Lack of knowledge about aircraft airspeed limitations such as VA and maximum flap speeds can result in exceeding safe operational limits, leading to structural damage; review and adhere to published airspeed limitations and understand how changes in weight affect VA.
+- Lack of knowledge of aircraft airspeed limitations, such as VA and maximum flap speeds, can result in exceeding safe operational limits, leading to structural damage; review and adhere to published airspeed limitations, and understand how changes in weight affect VA.

 Exceeding Aircraft Limitations (Airspeed/Configuration Demo)

-- Exceeding maximum flap or gear speeds increases stress or damage to the airframe, flaps, or landing gear; confirm the airplane is within its speed limitations before making a configuration change.
+- Exceeding the maximum flap or gear speed can increase stress on or damage the airframe, flaps, or landing gear; confirm that the airplane is within its speed limitations before making a configuration change.

 - Exceeding VA can lead to structural damage during abrupt maneuvers; understand and respect VA and avoid abrupt control inputs.